-Sustainable Intensification and Ecosystem Services is a Speciality Section on Frontiers in Sustainable Food Systems for publishing pioneering and innovative peer-reviewed articles that will build the evidence base for appropriate and effective SI of all farming systems, including smallholder, commodity cropping, urban food production and aquaculture.
-We welcome high quality and original contributions that quantify the various costs, benefits and risks of different pathways to developing sustainable food systems, their reliance on natural capital and ecosystem services, and the interventions needed to put agriculture on a more sustainable path.
+The Sustainable Intensification and Ecosystem Services section welcomes high quality and original contributions that quantify the various costs, benefits and risks of different pathways to developing sustainable food systems, their reliance on natural capital and ecosystem services, and the interventions needed to put agriculture on a more sustainable path.
 Interdisciplinary studies that identify constraints, thresholds and opportunities for enhancing levels of sustainability and production are particularly welcome, as are studies that balance potential positive and / or negative impacts across scales of space and time.

 Sustainable Intensification and Ecosystem Services welcomes submissions of the following article types: Book Review, Case Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.

 All manuscripts must be submitted directly to the section Sustainable Intensification and Ecosystem Services, where they are peer-reviewed by the Associate and Review Editors of the specialty section.